Lake Forest Dental Arts logo

 Limited Use of the Drill | Conservative Dental Care

 Traditionally, veneers required substantial drilling of the natural teeth.
-Now, there are no-prep or prep-less alternatives.
-When placing custom restorations at Lake Forest Dental Arts, there are several reasons why Dr. James Fondriest limits tooth reduction.
+Now, there are no-prep or conservative alternative types of veneers.
+When placing custom restorations, there are several reasons why Dr. James Fondriest limits tooth reduction.
 For example, with less drilling:

 • Appointments can be shorter